wildapt01/python-files/NetNinja/notes.md

 ```

 Args can be value or any datatypes, including lists, functions and so on.
 They can be assigned a default value directly between the parenthesis, if/when a parameter is not passed in (same as JS).

+In functions.py, the variables `radius` and `length` are global, defined outside of the functions.
+If defined inside the functions, they are then in local scope.
+A global var can be reassigned inside a function, and this is in the local scope.
+Using `global var_name` will reassign the var_name value in the global scope **from within** the function.
+Avoid globally declared variables as much as possible.